Lactose-Restricted Diet: Care Instructions

 Skip Navigation

 Lactose is a sugar that is in milk and milk products.
 Some people do not make enough of an enzyme called lactase, which digests lactose.
 When this happens it can cause gas, belly pain, diarrhea, and bloating.
 This is called lactose intolerance.
-This is not the same as food allergy to milk.
+This is not the same as a food allergy to milk.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?